arynyestos/ERC20CrossChainMirror/README.md

 ## Usage

-In order to try out the ERC20 Cross-chain Mirror system yourself, follow the following steps:
+In order to try out the ERC20 Cross-chain Mirror system yourself, follow these steps:
 1. Make sure you have [Foundry](https://book.getfoundry.sh/getting-started/installation) installed.
 2. Clone the repo:
 ```bash